Classification II: evaluation & tuning {#classification2}

 Cross-validation¶

 Let’s investigate this idea in R!
-In particular, we will generate five different train/validation
+In particular, we will generate five different train/validation splits of our overall training data, train five different \(K\)-nearest neighbors models, and evaluate their accuracy.
+We will start with just a single split.

 # hidden seed